AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 The robot relies on this gyro sensor for most of its movements, facilitating its accurate navigation across the whole game field.
 It enables the robot to follow a specific angle when moving, thus making it drive straight and turn into a particular angle efficiently.

+### 2.4.
+OpenMV Cam H7 Plus

+The OpenMV Cam H7 Plus is a compact, low-power microcontroller board that functions as an interactive camera, making it easy to implement- real-world applications using machine vision.
+This camera is programmable using high-level Python scripts(powered by the MicroPython operating system).
+This makes it easier to deal with the complex outputs of machine vision algorithms and working with high level data structures.

+The OpenMV Cam H7 Plus is equipped with an STM32H743II ARM Cortex M7 processor running at 480 MHz with 32MBs SDRAM + 1MB of SRAM and 32 MB of external flash + 2 MB of internal flash.
+All I/O pins output 3.3V and are 5V tolerant.
+Additionally, it includes a full speed USB interface to connect directly to your computer.
+Moreover, the camera is fitted with a 2.8 mm lens on a standard M12 lens mount and uses an 0V5640 image sensor that is capable of capturing images at resolution of 2592x1944 equivalent to 5MP images.
+It can run the machine vision algorithms between 25-50 FPS on 320x420 resolutions and below.

+The team selected the OpenMV Cam H7 Plus to specifically detect traffic signs and their colors during the Obstacle Challenge Rounds.
+This enables the robot to navigate accordingly,  keeping itself to the right side of the track when a red traffic sign obstacle is detected and to the left side of the track when a green traffic sign obstacle is detected.
+The camera provides a more accurate detection by analyzing pixel density, which helps identify objects based on the density of color pixels detected.
+A higher pixel density of the closest object indicates what color it is, allowing the robot to process this information and send it through the central hub and execute the appropriate action to avoid the obstacle.
+Additionally, this camera helps the team to reduce false detections of the orange line present on the main field, enhancing the accuracy of the robot in identifying actual obstacles.

 ### 2.5.
 Additional Information
 Both the SPIKE™ Distance Sensor and AISTEAM Roof Vision Module are mounted to a SPIKE™ Large Motor.
 This enables these two sensors to rotate from a range of angle of 0° to 180°, covering a wide part of the surrounding area of the robot.
 The team has done this since the limited ports of the SPIKE™ Large Hub cannot provide more room for sensors around the robot.
 This motor serves as a helpful tool in the detection of the walls, obstacles, and overall surroundings of the robot while it is in the game field.